wandyezj/Random/writings/thoughts/api_design_accessibility_principles.md

 Having documentation show intent, for example by providing examples of intended use, allows consumers of the API to model and constrain their usage to the intended uses.

 ## Conclusion

 Model, Behavior, Structure, and Documentation can all work together to facilitate API accessibility.

-Following the principles outlined for each concept can help transfer the desired model from the head of the author to that of the user and make an API more accessible.
+Following the principles outlined for each concept can help transfer the desired model from the mind of the author to that of the user, thus making an API more accessible.

 * [Model](#model)
     * [Employ Existing](#reuse-existing)